 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will inform employment counsel on the effective use of early case assessments (ECAs) in the context of employment-related disputes to minimize costs, mitigate risks, and hasten resolution.
+This CLE course will inform employment counsel on the effective use of early case assessments (ECAs) in the context of employment-related disputes to minimize costs, mitigate risks, and hasten resolution.
 The panel will outline drafting tips and provide guidance to employment counsel for conducting ECAs as part of the dispute resolution process.

 - Elements and structure of an effective ECA program

 - The intersection of ECA programs and e-discovery

 - Best practices for implementing and utilizing ECAs

 The panel will review the following key issues:

 - How using an ECA promotes evidence based decisions on whether and when to settle or litigate.

 - What cost categories can an ECA be used to identify, and can an ECA be used to reduce anticipated costs?

 - How does an ECA intersect with e-discovery tools and other pre-litigation or pre-arbitration practices?